swimlane/swimlane-python/docs/examples/resources.rst

             ('Text Field', 'equals', 'value'),
             ...
             limit=0,
-            page_size=10000
+            page_size=100
             page_start=5,
             page_end=8
         )

-The above code retrieves pages 5 to 7 which contains records from 50,001 to 80,000.
+The above code retrieves pages 5 to 8 inclusive, which contains records from 501 to 900.
 Reports
 ^^^^^^^